 Course Study at your Current Institution

 At your current institution, we recommend emphasizing the completion of as many prerequisite courses in Math, Physics, and Chemistry as possible.
 Note that your current institution might have slightly different course numbers or descriptions for the prerequisite courses from those offered here at UWM.
 This is okay!
 If you are transferring within the UW System, you can use the UW System Credit Transfer Wizards to see how your courses will transfer to UWM.
 If you are transferring from another institution, you can use UWM’s Transfer Equivalency Database to see how your courses will transfer to UWM.
-Alternatively, you may contact the Atmospheric Science Program Coordinator for an unofficial transfer credit evaluation.
+Alternatively, you may contact the Atmospheric Science Program Chair for an unofficial transfer credit evaluation.